Accounts and permissions

 - Many actions (e.g. trnsfiopubky, regaddress) and getters (e.g. /get_fio_balance) accept FIO Public Key as an input parameter.
 It is important to understand that the supplied FIO Public Key will always be converted to the default hashed account and the action or getter will be executed against that account even if the permissions on it have been modified.

 - When a FIO Handle is created, the FIO Public Key which hashes to the account which will own the FIO Handle is automatically mapped to it.
 This occurs irrespective of the permissions which are set on the account.
 This ensures that funds sent to the FIO Handle will always go to the owner account.
-The mapped FIO Public Key is also used to encrypt and decrypt FIO Request and FIO Data.
+The mapped FIO Public Key is also initially set as the default public key used to encrypt and decrypt FIO Request and FIO Data.

 Compromised private key use case